Ishu070303/fitness-app/README.md

 ## Contact

-If you have any questions, feedback, or need assistance, please contact our support team at support@gymapp.com.
+If you have any questions, feedback, or need assistance, please contact me at eshikarawat02@gmail.com .
 We are here to help you make the most out of your fitness journey.

 Happy workouts💪🏻!